 Once you submit your verification code, your account will be ready to go.

-You won’t be able to edit any field on your Google My Business listing until you verify your business account.
+You won’t be able to edit any field on your Google Business Profile listing until you verify your business account.
 Your listing won’t appear in Google search results either.

 Now, Google knows who you are and people interested in your business can easily find information about it, for example, about your location, phone number, the reviews left by customers, etc.

-Once you have verified your listing, you will have access to a complete panel on Google My Business where you can start working.
+Once you have verified your listing, you will have access to a complete panel on Google Business Profile where you can start working.

 Let’s see in detail what you will find on your profile.